hardy07/hardy07.github.io/_posts/2025-05-15-host-your-minecraft-bedrock-world-on-an-aws-free-tier-server.md

 tags: aws
 ---

-# How to Transfer and Host Your Minecraft Bedrock World on an AWS Free Tier Server

 Hosting your own **Minecraft Bedrock** server on an **AWS Free Tier EC2 instance** is a fantastic way to enjoy your custom world with friends, without needing a powerful local machine or paying for a third-party hosting service.
 This guide walks you through the entire process, from transferring your existing `.mcworld` file to running a dedicated server on AWS, and ensuring it stays online.
 We'll also address common issues like connectivity and keeping the server running in the background.

 ---